wessenstam/docker101_bootcamp/day6/day6.rst

 #.
 Multiple masters CAN be down, just as long as the majority of the masters in the Docker Swarm are active.
 Below that the Swarm becomes “useless”.
 #.
 Multiple Workers CAN be down.
 As long as there are enough remaining nodes, including master, are available to run the replicas of the containers.
 If not, one or more replicas will not be able to start.
 This due to ports being occupied by other containers.
 #.
 When the load balancer is running on the node that has been shutdown, the service gets transported, but the IP address also changes for the load balancer.
-That might be a big issue….
+That might be a big issue....
 This has to be solved using DNS and some round robin method..
 Ok we can fix that outside of this project.